wdv4758h/rst2html5slides/README.rst

                         Options are "linear", "grid" or "grid-rotate".
 An additional parameter can be specified along with the name such as in "grid_rotate  3".
+--increment=<increment>
+                        Specify the value of the increment used by the distribution functions.
+To specify different values
+                        for X and Y increments, separate them by space.
+                        Example "1000 500".
+Default value is 1600 for X and Y increments.
 --manual-slide-id       Disable slide automatic identification based on title.
 --deck-selector=<deck_selector>
                         Specify the tag, id and/or class to replace the